letmehateu/tdx-attestation-sdk/zk/sp1/README.md

 ### Execute the Program and Generate the Proof

 > [!WARNING]
-> You will need at least 128GB RAM to generate a Groth16 or PLONK proof if you want to perform the calculation locally.
+> You will need at least 128 GB of RAM to generate a Groth16 or PLONK proof if you want to perform the calculation locally.

 To generate a proof that is small enough to be verified on-chain and verifiable by the EVM: